Agnoctopus/Tartiflette/fuzzers/quickjs/Readme.md

 ## How to

-For demonstration purposes, an encoded javascript corpus as well as the token mappings (`data/tokens.json`) is already provided.
-The fuzzer can be executed as follows:
+For demonstration purposes, a snapshot, an encoded javascript corpus, as well as the token mappings (`data/tokens.json`) are already provided.
+The fuzzer can be executed out of the box as follows:

 ```sh
 $ cargo run # Runs the fuzzer on core 1